OceanSprint/tesh/README.md

 Then you can run `make tests` to run all tests & checks.
 Additional `make` commands are available:

 ```
+# run tesh on all Markdown files
+$ make tesh

 # run flake8 linters on changed files only
 $ make lint